 Employee Relations and Job Evaluation

-Employee Relations and Job Evaluation provides critical advice and assistance to departments and agencies on organizational design and job evaluation for all non-teaching positions in the public service using the Hay Job Evaluation System to promote a consistent and fair classification structure for government employees.
-Assistance is also provided to departments and agencies through job description writing training.
+Employee Relations and Job Evaluation provides critical advice and assistance to departments and public bodies on organizational design and job evaluation for all non-teaching positions in the public service using the Hay Job Evaluation System to promote a consistent and fair classification structure for government employees.
+Assistance is also provided to departments and public bodies through job description writing training.